bspeice/speice.io/_posts/2020-07-08-on-implementing-futures.md

    = help: trait `DerefMut` is required to modify through a dereference, but it is not implemented for `std::pin::Pin<&mut CantUnpin<T>>`
 ```

-Rule of thumb: If you don't know whether it implements `Unpin`, it almost certainly does.
+Rule of thumb: If you don't know whether it's safe to require `Unpin`, it almost certainly is.
+Worst
+case, can write a "compile test"; put code in a closure that's never called.

 # Know what the escape hatches are